AlieksieievYurii/vacuum-cleaner/docs/bluetooth_communication.md

 }
 ```
 Fields:
 * `type` [string] - points which type of a packet it is.
-The value can be `REQUEST` if this is request from client to server, and `RESPONSE` if this is a packet containing response from a server side.
+The value can be `REQUEST` if the packet represents a request.
+If the value is "RESPONSE" then it represents a response for the request.
 * `content` [json] - contains the content of request or response.

 ## Packet as Request